mapprotocol/docs/map-protocol/privatenet/PrivateNet.md

 - [generating a genesis.json ](../validator/Overview/HowToMakeGenesis.md#generating-a-genesis.json)

 We now generate the genesis.json file using the paths of the four accounts generated in the previous step.
-Fill the keystore path and account password corresponding to the account into the values corresponding to `Account` and `Password` key in the json file respectively.
+Fill in the information we output when we created the account into the corresponding key value.
 The value corresponding to the `AdminAddress` key can be any of the four accounts we created above or other accounts.

 Just like the following: